Varshiniamara/pulse/README.md

 - **Access Control**: Middleware ensures that users can only access messages and profiles they are authorized for.
 - **Data Integrity**: Strict Mongoose schemas prevent invalid data injection.

-## 📄 License
-This project is for educational and portfolio purposes.

----

-*Developed with ❤️ by Varshini Amara*